 How to Paint a Stained Dresser

-You can paint over stained wood without stripping or sanding off the stain!
-Here’s how to paint a stained dresser!
+If you have a stained piece you want to update, you can actually paint over stained wood without stripping or sanding off the stain!
+Here’s how to paint a stained dresser and get a beautiful new look without all the extra work.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.